csmberkeley/csm-16a/README.md

 - git remote add github https://github.com/csmberkeley/csm-16a.git
 - git push github master to push commits to github
 - git push origin master to push commits to overleaf

+[NOTICE] DO NOT HAVE SPACES OR QUESTION MARKS OR "ANYTHING THAT SHOULD NOT BE IN A FILE NAME" (from Mudit) IN YOUR FILE NAME.